 - Use permanent placement with relatives or other adults, when reunification is not possible, who have a close relationship to the child or children (preferred permanency option).

 - Ensure adoptions, when that is the best permanency option, are timely, well-supported and lifelong.

 - Ensure youth have access to an array of resources to help achieve successful transition to adulthood.

 Along with our goals, we support the practice model by looking for ways to incorporate the following principles into every encounter we have when working on behalf of families.

 - Behavior change and the work of change is a part of our daily challenge.

-- Safety for children is achieved through positive protective relationships with caring family and
+- Safety for children is achieved through positive protective relationships with caring family and community members.

 - Meaningful decisions require close family participation in decision making.

-- Strengths of families and supporting these strengths contribute to life-long permanent relationships
+- Strengths of families and supporting these strengths contribute to life-long permanent relationships for children.

 - Families’ success depends on community involvement and shared problem solving.